NightwindDev/Tweak-Tutorial/oldabi.md

         with:
           path: packages/*.deb
 ```
 This is a basic template that should work for most simple tweaks.
-The tweak has dependencies, you will need to install them as well.
+If the tweak has dependencies, you will need to install them as well.

 After pushing the changes, you may or may not have to manually enable GitHub Actions in your repository.